"Switching up my exercise helped me through a plateau."

 When I was diagnosed with Postural Orthostatic Tachycardia Syndrome (POTS) – an abnormally increased heart rate – it came as a blow and it left me feeling weak, tired and nauseous most of the time.
 I couldn’t exercise for a while, but instead of using POTS as an excuse, I decided I could still be healthy by continuing to make smart food choices.

 After losing 5kg, I hit a plateau.
 I realised I’d have to make more changes if I wanted to see more improvement on the scales.
 For starters, I introduced strength and resistance training to my normal gym workout routine.
 Then my Weight Watchers Coach noticed I was saving all of my weekly SmartPoints® for weekends.
-She suggested I spread them throughout the week and I started eating more Filling & Healthy foods too.
+She suggested I spread them throughout the week.
 Before long, the scales were moving in the right direction.

 My sweet vice!